MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Start-HistoricalSearch.md

 ```

 ### -SmtpSecurityError
-The SmtpSecurityError parameter filters the results of OutboundSecurityReport reports by the error type of blocked messages when sent externally.
+The SmtpSecurityError parameter filters the results in OutboundSecurityReport reports by the error type of blocked messages when sent externally.

 ```yaml
 Type: String